 Operational Risk Management (ORM) involves the management of all possible risks that may influence the achievement of the business goals and that can cause financial or reputational damage.
 ORM includes the identification, analysis, prioritization and management of these risks in line with the risk appetite.
 The policy on ORM is drafted and periodically evaluated under the coordination of ERM.
 The policy is implemented in the decentralised business entities under the responsibility of the management boards.
-A variety of risks is covered by ORM policy: IT risk, outsourcing, data quality, project, underwriting etc.
+A variety of risks is covered by ORM policy: IT, outsourcing, project, reporting etc.